AlshehriAli0/go-http-client/README.md

     if token == "" {
         ctx.Status(401)
         ctx.JSON(map[string]string{"error": "Unauthorized"})
-        ctx.End() // using end will cancel middleware chaining so maybe redirect if this isnt intended return
+        ctx.End() // using end will cancel middleware chaining so maybe redirect if this isn't intended return
     }
     // Continue to next middleware/handler if authorized